dasoljlee/GAM305_Team1/README.md

 ## What parts of the testing did the team perceive to go well?

+Jessi: When I was talking with Matthew, he had tested out the main menu.
+He mentioned that everything was great, but the controls page had formatting issues.
+I had completely forgottent to include basic lines to create a division within the controls page.

 ## How were bugs identified and corrected?

 ## In terms of the QA and testing process, what would you do differently to impove the process?